socadk/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.md

 ### Hints and Pitfalls to Avoid

-Some additional rules of thumb:
+Some additional rules of thumb are:

 * Stick to one template throughout a project; it is less relevant which one you pick --- as long as you pick one.
 * Focus on the essence of the decision, but make sure the individual ADRs and the entire decision log can serve their purpose (see above): quick orientation, long time reference.